Author: Subakaran C

-Create a role in the similar way as Step-1 & Step-2 of static RLS and in the Table filter DAX expression box, enter the value as userprincipalname() (userprincipalname() is a DAX function which fetches the username of the logged in account.) and Save.
+Create a role in a similar way as Step-1 & Step-2 of static RLS and in the Table filter DAX expression box, enter the value as userprincipalname() (userprincipalname() is a DAX function which fetches the username of the logged-in account.) and Save.

 Step 3, Test - PowerBI desktop: